pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

 # Gemfile.rb
  gem 'jbuilder', '~> 2.0' # <-- this must be in your gemfile
 ```
-[JBuilder](https://github.com/rails/jbuilder) is used to create JSOn structures for the responses from the application.
+[JBuilder](https://github.com/rails/jbuilder) is used to create JSON structures for the responses from the application.
 In MVC terms, the JSON respones are going to be the view layer of the application and all Jbuilder-generated responses have to be put in <code> app/views/(view for a particular controller action) </code>.
 Install the gem:
 ```bash
 bundle install